October 2021

 “During the installation of the lodge, we were able to meet some of the crafters and artisans in person and seeing the variety of their work first hand made a huge difference to how we work with them now, having a greater understanding of their skills,” says Pagani.

-Explore the depth and our Rwandan properties here >
+Explore the depth of our Rwandan properties here >

 By Julia Freemantle